-Listen to Bombay Jayashree sing O Jagadamba, a masterpiece by Shyama Shastri.
+Here are sisters Ranjani-Gayathri singing Marivere Gathi, a masterpiece in Anandabhairavi composed by Shyama Shastri.
 I hope it does for you what it does for me – soothes the heart and mind.

 Anandabhairavi has been heard in several movies.
 Here is a charming song in raga Anandabhairavi sung by Jesudas in the Malayalam movie Shastram jayichu Manushyan thottu.

 For those who want details, raga Anandabhairavi is a derivative of Natabhairavi (20th Mela).
 The scale is as follows.
 SG2R2GM1PD2PS SN2D2PM1G2R2S